el-equipo-sin-nombre/Moons-of-Uranus/README.md

 These images show the five moons.
 ## Conclusions
 Modeling some moons of Uranus was not a difficult task to do, since the code was already done, we only adjust it to our parameters and we look for the chosen data to agree with those requested by the code.
-So it was important to make unit conventions from those we researched to those required by the code (for example, change meters per hour to meters per second, distance from kilometers to meters).
+So it was important to make unit conventions from those we researched to those required by the code, for example, change meters per hour to meters per second, distance from kilometers to meters, because the code was made to work with these units, and as we saw in the first experiment if you don't use the adequate units, the system collapse, so it's important to use the units that the code specifies.

+The obtained results show that the trajectory of the moons is an ellipse and the graphic has more points in the part most far away from Urano, which we believe is explained by Newton's law, since it says, "If two massive bodies are close, the force of attraction between them will be greater ", therefore, being close, the moon moves faster around it, and it will move more slowly when it is far from Uranus.

 In conclusion, modeling is a very important tool in our lifes.
 Models help us to visualize a system as it is or as we want it to be.
 They let us specify the structure or behavior of a system.
 Models give us a template that guides us in constructing a system.
-Models document the decisions we have made.
 ## Bibliography
 - INFORMATION ABOUT THE MOONS OF URANUS
   - Cordelia